harshithsai218/3_2-Needs/MLDS_Notes/Unit1_LAQ.md

     |
     |    ●
     |           ●
-    |    ●                ●
     |    ●
     |                 ●
     |          ●
     |                     ●
+    |                ●       ●
     |-------------------●-------- X
     |
     |
 ```

-In this scatterplot, you see a general trend where as X increases, Y tends to increase as well.
-This positive relationship is an example of correlation.
+In this scatterplot, you see a general trend where as X increases, Y tends to decrease.
+This negative relationship is an example of correlation.

 Now, let's consider the correlation coefficient.
 It quantifies the strength and direction of the relationship between X and Y. If the correlation coefficient is close to 1, it indicates a strong positive correlation.
 If it's close to -1, it indicates a strong negative correlation.
 A correlation coefficient close to 0 suggests little to no correlation.